-This can even result in a situation where you are in a caloric surplus but because of your hormonal profile you will lose muscle mass while increasing fat mass because your muscle cells can’t make use of all the energy.
+This can even result in a situation where you are in a caloric surplus but because of your hormonal profile, you will lose muscle mass while increasing fat mass because your muscle cells can’t make use of all the energy.
 Talk about a bad deal.

-The easiest way to lower your blood glucose and insulin resistance is by a low carb diet.
+The easiest way to lower your blood glucose and insulin resistance is by a low-carb diet.
 It doesn’t need to be a ketogenic diet (almost 0 carbs, where you go into ketosis) but you should keep your carbs as low as you can without feeling uncomfortable.

-Once your physical fitness, strength and body fat improves you can start slowly increasing your carbs if you feel like you are stalling in your workouts.
+Once your physical fitness, strength, and body fat improves you can start slowly increasing your carbs if you feel like you are stalling in your workouts.

-You should keep your protein intake moderate to high to encourage anabolic environment for your muscles.
+You should keep your protein intake moderate to high to encourage an anabolic environment for your muscles.
 Don’t go overboard with the protein though as it will also increase your blood glucose and insulin.
 30% to 40%of your overall calories should be fine.

 Dairy fat and red meat should be avoided as the research does show a high correlation with cardiovascular disease even though there are self-proclaimed experts out there that claim otherwise.
 I wouldn’t risk it.

 This will be sufficient to drive fat loss without causing loss of muscle mass if you do resistance training and eat enough protein.
-This will translate to fat loss of around 1 lbs every week or two.
+This will translate to a fat loss of around 0.5 – 1 lb every week or two.
 It’s slow, but it will be maintainable and healthy.

 Look for the trend, and don’t panic from small increases or if it stays the same for a few weeks.
 We are not machines and this is normal.

-If you enjoyed reading these tips about losing post menopausal belly fat feel free to drop a comment below.
+If you enjoyed reading these tips about losing post-menopausal belly fat feel free to drop a comment below.